dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     </html>

 Two files are included in the header section of the HTML document.
-The first file is the jQuery javascript library (we use the DHIS2 content delivery network in this case).
+The first file is the jQuery JavaScript library (we use the DHIS2 content delivery network in this case).
 The second file is the Pivot table plug-in.
 Make sure the path is pointing to your DHIS2 server installation.